Why not make a weekend of it in modish Margate, rakish Ramsgate, and ‘bad boy’ Broadstairs?

 Getting around Thanet

 …is easy.
-There’s a frequent bus service called the Thanet Loop that runs every day in a circular journey — both clockwise and anti-clockwise —between Margate, St Peters, Broadstairs, and Ramsgate, every 7-8 minutes (less frequently on Sundays, Bank Holidays, and in the evenings).
-Unlimited travel on all buses within Thanet costs just £3.10 a day for adults (£12 for a weekly pass), and the journey between Margate and Ramsgate takes less than 30 minutes.
+There’s a frequent bus service called the Thanet Loop that runs every day in a circular journey — both clockwise and anti-clockwise —between Margate, St Peters, Broadstairs, and Ramsgate, every 8-10 minutes (less frequently on Sundays, Bank Holidays, and in the evenings).
+Unlimited travel on all buses within Thanet costs just £4.20 a day for adults (£14.50 for a weekly pass using the Stagecoach Bus app), and the journey between Margate and Ramsgate takes just over 30 minutes.

 Trains run regularly between the Thanet towns, Canterbury, Ashford, Medway, Dover, and London.
 Check out the Visit Thanet website for more details.